tprasadtp/ubuntu-post-install/README.md

 Run the script as **root**.
 You will get an error if you do not run the script as root.

-- To use default YAML configuration, which can be found here `https://ae.prasadt.com/api/config.yml`
+- To use default YAML configuration, which can be found here `https://ae.prasadt.com/api/config.yml` Recommended
   ```sh
     sudo ./after-effects -Y
   ```

-- To use local list files in `data`
+- To use local list files in `data` [WIP]
 ```sh
   sudo ./after-effects -L
 ```